Tony Curtis: Comedic roles

 On October 6, 1961, Curtis formed a new film production company, Curtis Enterprises, Incorporated.
 The company would make 40 Pounds of Trouble, which co-starred Curtis, Suzanne Pleshette and Phil Silvers; it was the first motion picture ever filmed at Disneyland.
 On August 3, 1962, Curtis formed another new film production company, Reynard Productions, Incorporated.

 Curtis was one of many stars who had small roles in The List of Adrian Messenger (1963).
 He supported Gregory Peck in Captain Newman, M.D.
 (1963) and had an uncredited dual role in Paris When It Sizzles (1964).
 He and Kaufmann made their third movie together, the comedy Wild and Wonderful (1964).
-His focus remained on comedies: Goodbye Charlie (1964), with Debbie Reynolds; Sex and the Single Girl (1964), with Natalie Wood; The Great Race (1965), with Wood and Lemmon for Blake Edwards — the most expensive comedy film up till that time, but popular; Boeing Boeing (1965) a sex farce with Jerry Lewis; Not with My Wife, You Don't!
+His focus remained on comedies: Goodbye Charlie (1964), with Debbie Reynolds; Sex and the Single Girl (1964), with Natalie Wood; The Great Race (1965), with Wood and Lemmon for Blake Edwards – the most expensive comedy film up till that time, but popular; Boeing Boeing (1965) a sex farce with Jerry Lewis; Not with My Wife, You Don't!
 (1966) with George C. Scott; Drop Dead Darling (1966), a British comedy with Rosanna Schiaffino; Don't Make Waves (1967), a satire of beach life from director Alexander Mackendrick, with Claudia Cardinale; and On My Way to the Crusades, I Met a Girl Who...
 (1967), an Italian comedy with Monica Vitti.
 In the early 1960s, he was a voice-over guest star on The Flintstones as "Stoney Curtis".

 The Boston Strangler

 Because of the poor performance of a series of comedies, Curtis fired his agent and took a pay cut to $100,000 to play the title role in The Boston Strangler (1968), his first dramatic film in several years.
 Response from the critics and public was excellent.
 He returned to comedy for Monte Carlo or Bust!
 (1969), an all-star car race film in the vein of The Great Race.

 He made some comic adventure tales: You Can't Win 'Em All (1970) with Charles Bronson and Suppose They Gave a War and Nobody Came (1970).

-Curtis decided it was time to turn to television and co-starred with Roger Moore in the TV series The Persuaders!
+Curtis was signed by British producer Lew Grade for the tv series, The Persuaders!, which he co-starred with Roger Moore.
 (1971).